mellowtechie/unicorn-demo/README.md

 exit
 ```

-For fun, copy/paste the hashes and see if you can convert them to plaintext in jacktheripper or https://crackstation.net/.
+For fun, copy/paste the hashes and see if you can convert them to plaintext in johntheripper or https://crackstation.net/.
 This step may take some additional research on your part.

 ## Review exlif.txt